How to Make an Adjustable Router Template Guide

 Step 5: Connect all base plates together

-I routed a 4,5cm long slot in the strip to allow for an easy setup and additional adjustments.
+Before attaching the strip, route a 45 mm long slot in it to allow for an easy setup and additional adjustments.

 NOTE: If the template is used with guide bushings take into account the offset of the bushing and the diameter of the router bit.